practice problem 1

 Did I say it looks like some sort of inverse relationship?
 Then why does it intercept the y-axis?
 An inverse relationship would be infinite at zero.
 It would never cross the vertical axis.
 So what's going on?

 This graph shows exponential decay.
-The cure for this deviation from linearity is a logarithmic function.
+The way to make this linear is with a logarithmic function.
 Base 10, base e, it doesn't matter.
 Now we have a straight line.

 Some commentary on the values of the coefficients

-- Once again, it's really r2 we're interested in.
-This number is very close but not equal to one (r2 = 0.999).
-The atmosphere behaves quite simply when it comes to pressure and can be adequately described by an exponential decay model.
+Once again, it's really r2 we're interested in.
+This number is close to but not equal to one (r2 = 0.999).
+The atmosphere behaves simply when it comes to pressure and can be described adequately using an exponential decay model.